-After breakfast I journeyed to The Grand Mosque of Kuwait.
+After a delightful breakfast, I journeyed to The Grand Mosque of Kuwait.

-I was going to walk but ended up taking a taxi at the insistence of the hotel concierge when I asked for directions to the mosque.
+I was going to walk, but at the insistence of the hotel concierge when I asked for directions to the mosque, I journeyed there in a taxi.
 He explained the walk is not an easy one and would take me over an hour.
-A doorman walked me to the sidewalk and flagged me a local taxi because they’re cheaper than hotel taxis.
+A doorman walked me to the sidewalk and flagged me a local taxi, because they’re cheaper than hotel taxis.
 He found me one – the driver saying it would cost me 1.50 dinar.
 He used a meter.
 But the meter was less than what he quoted me.

 Lesson#1 for the day.
-Follow the price on the meter, not what the driver says.
+Follow the price on the taxi meter, not what the driver says.

 After a short drive, that I’m sure I could figure our how to walk it, I arrived around 10:00am to my destination.

-I was greeted by security as I walked into the side entrance.
+I was greeted by security as I walked into this side entrance:

-My tour guide arrived.
-I was the only one in her tour!
+My tour guide arrived, a half hour later.
+The guide was called from her home, to come to the mosque to give me a tour!
 She then ushered me along to get started!
-I discovered I wasn’t the only one on a tour of the mosque.
-School trips were also there
+While I was the only one on her tour, I discovered I wasn’t the only one on a tour of the mosque.
+School trips were also on tour of the mosque.

 Before entering the mosque we removed our shoes.

-Looking up at the dome.
-It is decorated with the 99 names of Allah, as well as with three verses from the Ghafir Chapter in the Quran.
+Looking up at the central dome.
+It is decorated with the 99 names of Allah, with three verses from the Ghafir Chapter in the Quran.

 The carpet is from Egypt.
 The color blue is for the ocean, beige for sand.